 If the home has some equity, but not over what can be exempted in a bankruptcy filing (i.e. there is an exemption in the Bankruptcy Code that allows for a fairly large amount of equity to be exempted from the Bankruptcy filing, thus allowing the homeowner to retain the house even with the equity), the homeowner can file a Chapter 13 Bankruptcy that would allow the arrears to the mortgage company to be paid off over the term of the Chapter 13 plan (typically between 36 and 60 months).

 There is hope in the form of real options, as the fear is many homeowners will be facing tough times paying their mortgage starting in May and going forward.

 A Skilled New Jersey Bankruptcy Attorney Can Help You When You Need it Most

 Discussing your options with a New Jersey Chapter 7 and Chapter 13 bankruptcy lawyer as we navigate through and exit this historical event will allow consumers and small business owners to be informed of their choices and options under the Federal Bankruptcy Code.

-It continues to be the hope of all involved with Creditor /Debtor Rights that the private debt collection companies, mortgage companies, credit card companies, utility providers, Car lending companies, unsecured Loan providers, cell phone carriers, internet /cable providers etc. will offer options to help all Consumers and Small Business Owners catch up on late payments or restructure payments, however if they do not then all Consumers and Small Business Owners need to know their rights for Debt Relief through Bankruptcy.
+It continues to be the hope of all involved with creditor/debtor rights that the private debt collection companies, mortgage companies, credit card companies, utility providers, car lending companies, unsecured loan providers, cell phone carriers, Internet/cable providers, etc. will offer options to help all consumers and small business owners catch up on late payments or restructure payments.
+However, if they do not, then all consumers and small business owners need to know their rights for debt relief through bankruptcy.

+Discuss your options under Chapter 7 or Chapter 13 with one of our New Jersey bankruptcy attorneys in confidence.
 To schedule a free, no-obligation consultation at Helmer, Conley and Kasselman, call us at 609-281-8581 or tell us how we can help online today.